 - Issues requiring someone to do something (specific issue order).

 - Issues relating to the relocation of Children either abroad or to another area of the country.

 For advice in relation to any of these issues or any other issue relating to Children, contact a member of our team.

 Civil partnerships are the legally recognized union of two people of the same sex.
 Couples who enter into a civil partnership have the rights to the same legal treatment across a range of issues as a married couple would expect.

 A Civil partnership can be brought to an end by way of dissolution.
 The parties will need to obtain a Dissolution Order from the court.
 The Dissolution Order cancels all legal duties and responsibilities of the civil partnership and essentially ends the legal contract between the parties.

 If you require advice in relation to the dissolution of a Civil partnership contact a member of our team for a free, no obligation initial meeting.

-Non-molestation orders are civil court orders which protect victims of domestic.
+Non-molestation orders are civil court orders which protect victims of domestic violence.
 The Order will provide protection to the victim from violence, threats and harassment.
 The Order also carries the power of arrest and the penalty for breaking the order can carry a sentence of up to five years in prison.